gewarren/Docs-1/aspnet/visual-studio/overview/2017/creating-web-projects-in-visual-studio.md

 #### Application ID URI

 Provide a unique URI that AD can use to identify this application, or leave blank to let Visual Studio create one.

-<a id="nextsteps"></a>
-## Next steps

-This document has provided some basic help for creating a new ASP.NET web project in Visual Studio 2013.
-For more information about using for Visual Studio for web development, see [https://www.asp.net/visual-studio/](../../index.md).